SS Antigua: War Shipping Administration service

 Antigua was delivered by United Fruit Company to the War Shipping Administration (WSA) on 26 December 1941 at New York and assigned to United Fruit for operation under WSA agreement as agent.
 On 27 December 1941 the US Navy designated the ship as the Mizar-class stores ship Antigua (AF-17).
-Navy records indicate the ship was allocated to Navy and perhaps considered for acquisition and commissioning; however, Antigua never got a naval crew or formally taken over by the Navy.
-Navy cancelled the name "Antigua" on 22 May 1944.
+Navy records indicate the ship was allocated to the Navy and perhaps considered for acquisition and commissioning; however, Antigua never received a naval crew nor was it formally taken over by the Navy.
+The Navy cancelled the name "Antigua" on 22 May 1944.

 The ship underwent a limited modification at Maryland Drydock Company, of Baltimore, Maryland.
 Armament included a single 5"/38 caliber gun and four 3"/50 caliber guns for anti-aircraft and anti submarine use and up to eight Oerlikon 20 mm cannon anti-aircraft guns.
 With some modification Antigua was able to carry a number of troops as well as refrigerated stores.